• Disease Overview

 Treatment

-The management of infants and children with LYS is demanding since so many different organ systems are affected and the patients are so young.
+The management of infants and children with Levy-Yeboa syndrome (LYS) is demanding since so many different organ systems are affected and the reported patients are so young.

-The burn-like skin symptoms require considerable attention at the site and systemically.
-Creams and other topical treatments used for the management of burns may ease the discomfort and minimize the chances of infection.
+• Cream and other topical medication, typically used for the management of burns, for skin problems, which may ease discomfort and minimize the chances of infection

-The intellectual and verbal skills of those affected have appeared to be normal, and their musculoskeletal handicaps have improved over the years as a result of intensive physical, educational and speech therapy.
-The three children with this diagnosis attend regular school where they are active and social as they are at home.
+The intellectual and verbal skills of affected people have appeared to be normal and their musculoskeletal symptoms have improved over the years because of intensive physical, educational and speech therapy.
+The three children that were reported in the medical literature attend regular school where they are active and social as they are at home.
 After age 2 years their rate of hospitalization has decreased significantly.
-Episodes of high fever that require intravenous (IV) management and close monitoring are the main reasons for in-patient hospitalization at this time.
-After age 4 years, several episodes of diarrhea were ended and managed with administration of Pedialyte, (a rehydration fluid) via a gastric tube or, if tolerated, by mouth.
 The intensity and frequency of the secretory diarrhea episodes tends to get better over time.
 However, when it reappears, management is challenging as stool volume losses are remarkable.

 • < Previous section